About

 By the Numbers

-Two: I have been project director of two NEH-sponsored workshops for teachers, and had a great time doing it.
+Two: I have been project director of two NEH-sponsored workshops for teachers as part often Landmarks of American History & Culture program, and had a great time doing it.
 There are a lot of really good teachers out there.
 Smart ones, too.

 One hundred and eleven: The number of posts I made to my “blog” at Education Week from 2014 until I retired it in 2017.
 Writing for page-clicks is harder than it looks, especially if you want to write stuff worth reading, but it was all worth it.